top of page

 Ecology and Behaviour

 The tiger is an obligate terrestrial carnivore.
-It ambushes its prey but also actively searches for prey species.
-It often drags its kill to nearby cover to feed.
-It hides the parts which have not yet been consumed and generally returns to feed on it.
+It primarily ambushes its prey but also actively searches for it.
+After making a kill, it often drags the carcass to nearby cover, hides any uneaten parts, and typically returns later to feed on them.

-Data collected over nearly 20 years by the long-term tiger population monitoring project at Nepal’s Chitwan National Park found the average reproductive life span of tigers to be 6.1 years for females and 2.8 years for males.
-Age at first reproduction is at 3.4 years for females and at 4.8 years (3.4-6.8 years) for males.
-Age at last reproduction was recorded at 14 years.
-The mean number of offspring surviving to dispersal was estimated at 4.54 for females and the average number of offspring eventually recruited into the breeding population was just 2.0.
-For males an average of 5.83 of their offspring survived to dispersal and 1.99 were recruited into the breeding population.
+Data collected over nearly two decades by a long-term monitoring project in Chitwan National Park show that the average reproductive lifespan of tigers is 6.1 years for females and 2.8 years for males.
+Females typically reproduce for the first time at 3.4 years, while males do so at an average of 4.8 years (range 3.4–6.8).
+The last recorded reproduction occurred at 14 years.
+On average, females produce 4.54 offspring that survive to dispersal, with about 2.0 eventually joining the breeding population.
+For males, an average of 5.83 offspring survive to dispersal, with 1.99 recruited into the breeding population.

 Prey